 If you need further help with troubleshooting your SMTP plugin, you can post a question in the respective plugins’ support forum.
 The SMTP plugins that are listed above offer pretty prompt support response.

 Side note: Personally, I would recommend using the WP Mail SMTP by WPForms plugin.
-They have a guide on how to set things up using Sendinblue (which has a free plan).
+You can refer to this guide on how to set things up using Brevo (formerly Sendinblue), which has a free plan.

 4(b): If Your Website Is Not Using Any SMTP Plugin, Follow This Step

 Since your website is not using any SMTP plugins, chances are your website is using your web hosting server to send emails.